wmo-im/wis2box-training/documentation/docs/practical-sessions/monitoring-wis2-notifications.md

 In the monitoring-tab select to the topic hierarchy for your dataset and click "UPDATE"

-??? question "Exercise 4: view the WIS2 notifications"
+??? question "Exercise 5: view the WIS2 notifications in the wis2box-webapp"

     How many WIS2 data notifications were published by your wis2box?